metroite/datapacks/worseoldpvp/README.md

 # [worseoldpvp](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Metroite/datapacks/tree/master/worseoldpvp&rootDirectory=false)

-You want the worse, old PvP back?
+You want the worse, old PvP from 1.8 back?
 Worry no more, this datapack will fulfill your wishes!
-Just drop your tools once onto the ground and enjoy your eZ, no-skill version of PvP!
+Just drop your tools once and enjoy your eZ, no-skill version of PvP!

 It is **recommended** to set `Dynamic FOV` to off in **Optifine** if a zooming effect is experienced.